bearlu1996/ProcessDrifts/README.md

 https://unisydneyedu-my.sharepoint.com/:u:/g/personal/yalu8986_uni_sydney_edu_au/EetOwKwo7GhNnhSyp-W23IcBhATylP5ibx68ZRVQNQzg-w?e=1XzlAw

-With the full package, you can replicate our evaluation results in a simple and convinient way.
+With the full package, you can replicate our evaluation results in a simple and convinient way and also bring your own data into our method!

 **Make sure you have read the "User guide.pdf" file before you run the program!**